 Research on smart growth is one of the main objectives of the Georgia Tech Center for Quality Growth and Regional Development, a unit of the College of Design.
 The Center works with governmental, legal, health, engineering, architecture, environmental, policy, planning, and nonprofit communities to create and promote a new vision and form for cities, suburbs, exurbs, and rural places.

 Also part of the College of Design is the City and Regional Planning Program, whose mission is to be a global leader in the creation of sustainable cities and regions.
 It incorporates this mission into its teaching and research through a strong commitment to the interdisciplinary nature of planning.
-Students have access to as many as five dual degree programs, as well as seven areas of specialization, which may be combined through the curriculum to develop integrated programs of study.
+Students have access to as many as four dual degree programs, as well as seven areas of specialization, which may be combined through the curriculum to develop integrated programs of study.